yaml-language-server: $schema=schema/obml-schema.json

 ...

-All four sections are dictionaries keyed by name.
+The four main sections (dataObjects, dimensions, measures, metrics) are dictionaries keyed by name.
+The optional filters section is a list.

 Owner Field